 Before I took the job in the lab I really had to do some soul-searching,

-numbers of rats.
-I finally decided since the rats were going to be there
+large numbers of rats.
+I finally decided since the rats were going to be

 I’m very glad I did, since not only was I able to make some